 All visitors are required to carry a passport that is valid for six months beyond the intended length of stay.
 Nationals of certain countries do not require visas – this depends on the country you are visiting.
 It is advisable to check with the Consulate of the country that you intend visiting for the latest visa and entry requirements.

 Temperatures in winter are generally mild but can become considerably cooler in the evening, so pack multiple layers of clothing to ensure you stay comfortable on afternoon game drives and walks.
 It goes without saying that the standard safari gear must include a broad brim hat, sunscreen and mosquito repellent.
 In areas where malaria is prevalent, summer is generally a more risky time to travel.
 So, before you go on safari, consult your doctor for the necessary anti-malaria medication.

-No. English is spoken throughout East and Southern Africa, especially by those involved in the tourist trade.
-European and Middle Eastern languages spoken in Africa include German (Namibia) and Arabic (Tanzania).
-At a reasonable fee, you can get a driver / guide who speaks your local language.
+No. English is spoken throughout East Africa, especially by those involved in the tourist trade.
+At a reasonable fee, we can provide a driver / guide who speaks your local language.
 Our drivers speak various languages and we have specialists for French, Spanish, Italian, Swahili, Japanese, Indian, Chinese and Russian.

 It is better to book as far in advance as possible to ensure availability at the time you wish to travel (4-6 months), especially during the peak seasons (July & August and Christmas/New Years).
 This is especially important for those wishing to travel on private custom safaris and those adding extensions to scheduled trips.